Fighting is easy. Fighting is fun.

 The unique demands of boxing

-General endurance and explosive ability is trained by distance runs, sprints, and skipping rope.
+General endurance and explosive ability are trained by distance runs, sprints, and skipping rope.

 The role of strength training in boxing